 For readers who are unaware, I suffer from epilepsy and it is no fun.
 Not at all.
 In 2013, when all medication options were exhausted, and doctors had decided that it was directly inoperable (the seizures are not caused by anything like a tumour or blood clot on the brain, and my brain looks perfectly healthy), we decided to hunt for new options.

 The day after I got home from my operation, I wrote a blog post that for some reason disappeared, and I thought was lost forever.
 When giving my computer a file detox today, I stumbled across it, so I thought that I would share it with you all.
 Take note that this was little more than a silly diary entry than it was a technical explanation about the science behind the VNS.

 Spoiler alert.
 I can tell you six years that the VNS treatment did not work for me.
 There was no change in seizure frequency and severity.
 I discovered that my VNS wasn’t been good for my voice (I sounded as though I was being lightly strangled every three minutes) and it hurt when turned up to 2mA.
-It feels like that lump in your throat that you get when watching Andy donate his toys in Toy Story 3.
-It was turn off after about 18 months, and so not to cause any damage to my nerves, will be left in on standby mode, rather than removed.
+It feels like that lump in your throat that you get when watching the incinerator scene is Toy Story 3.
+It was turned off after about 18 months, and so not to cause any damage to my nerves, will be left in on standby mode, rather than removed.

 Right now, I look as though somebody has slashed with a knife.
 And that’s because they have.
 Surgeons have a habit of doing that.

 I hadn’t slept very well the night before.
 My sleep had been thrown out a lot by illness, and a mixture of relief that this operation was finally happening, and panic as I realised that stupid o’clock was drawing nearer – it was almost time to get up.